ozoromo/wall-jumper/readme.md

 # Wall-jumper

-A python library written in rust for the very specific purpose of finding a path through a height map (with a given max step height).
+A python library written in rust for the very specific purpose of finding a path through a height map (with a given max step height) using BFS.

 ## Installation